site24x7/plugins/ibm_mq_monitoring/README.md

 ### **Channel Metrics**
 Name		        	| 	Description
 ---         			|   	---
-Channel Name			|	The name of the channel name.
+Channel Name			|	The name of the channel.
 Channel Status			|	The current status of the client.
+Refer [here](https://github.com/site24x7/plugins/blob/master/ibm_mq_monitoring/README.md#values-for-channel-statuses).
 No. of MQI calls		|	The number of messages sent or received.
 Bytes Sent			|	The number of bytes sent.
 Bytes Received			|	The number of bytes received.
 Buffers Sent			|	The number of buffers sent.
 Buffers Received		|	The number of buffers received.
 Channel Substate		|	The current action being performed by the channel.
+Refer [here](https://github.com/site24x7/plugins/blob/TharunRajTR-patch-9/ibm_mq_monitoring/README.md#values-for-channel-sub-state).

 #### Values for Channel Statuses